laxa1986/gulp-angular-embed-templates/README.md

 Type: `Boolean`
 Default value: 'false'

-default=false should plugin brake on errors (file not found, error in minification) or skip errors and go to next template
+should plugin brake on errors (file not found, error in minification) or skip errors and go to next template

 ## License
 This module is released under the MIT license.